-The picnic – or pique-nique, meaning “to pick at food” – may be of French origin, but spring time in Hong Kong, when the heat and humidity are still on the low side, is the perfect time to make use of the city’s beaches, parks and hillsides for a spot of alfresco entertaining.
+The picnic – or pique-nique, meaning “to pick at food” – may be of French origin, but in the months when the heat and humidity have come off the boil in Hong Kong, this is a great place to make use of the city’s beaches, parks and hillsides for a spot of alfresco entertaining.
 Here are our picks for places for picnics in Hong Kong.

 Victoria Peak Gardens

 Escape the crowds marvelling at the giant wok-shaped Peak Galleria and walk onwards and upwards to the green and tranquil Victoria Peak Gardens.
 Originally the grounds of Mountain Lodge, the Governor’s Summer residence, the house is long gone but the green lawns and winding paths remain as a perfect family playground for picnics.

 Finding it: Take the Peak Tram or a bus to the upper terminus, then walk for 15 to 20 minutes up Mount Austin Road.

 This may lack the fantasia of its neighbour, Hong Kong Disneyland, but Inspiration Lake is still a magical place with its meandering paths, shaded lakeside pagodas and backdrop of Lantau’s peaks.
 Weekdays it’s practically deserted; at weekends you may have to fight through the wedding couples and their entourage of photographers.
 Take your bikes or hire one there.
 You can even hire a pedalo in season.